ForEvolve/ForEvolve.Testing/README.md

 ## Versioning

-The packages should follows _sementic versioning_.
+The packages should follows _semantic versioning_.

 ## Hot to use